richard-ui/interactive-milestone-project/README.md

      - The overall site has been made with a fluid design, with a navigation bar that clearly defines links to each page.

      - On the Map Page when the reservation form has been submitted the page will refresh and take the user back to the top of the page.

   iii.
-As a First time user I want to be able to read information in a clear and concise way, with appropriate font and paragraphs formatted in a consistent way on the page.

-     - example text

-  iv.
 As a First time user, I want to be able to see a Map that is scaled nicely on the page.

      - Underneath the Jumbotron is a GoogleMap takes up the width of the screen and is made clear for the viewer to see the markers.

-  v.
+  iv.
 As a First time user, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.

      - On page load, the map automatically will display markers.
 The user is given a choice of which Red marker they want to select.